claudiopro/my-goals/2015/goals.md

 ## Persona
 - [x] Refresh [emeraldion.it](http://www.emeraldion.it)
 - [ ] Write at least three technical articles
-- [ ] Write at least three blog posts
+- [x] Write at least three blog posts (nine, and counting :+1:)

 ## Conferences, Meetups, Community
-- [ ] Deliver a talk at a meetup
+- [x] Deliver a talk at a meetup ([Intro to JSX build with browserify and webpack](https://speakerdeck.com/claudiopro/intro-to-jsx-build-with-browserify-and-webpack):smile:)

 ## Career
-- [ ] Update LinkedIn profile
+- [x] Update LinkedIn profile
 - [x] Update resume
 - [ ] Find a new job